- COBRA allows you to keep your former employer’s health insurance plan for up to 36 months after you leave a job.

 - COBRA allows you to keep providing insurance coverage for your spouse and dependents.

 COBRA is a health insurance option for people who have recently left their job.
-Under COBRA, you’re able to stay with your former employer’s health plan even if you’re no longer employed.
-You can keep COBRA coverage for 18 to 36 months.
+Under COBRA, you’re able to stay with your former employer’s health plan, even if you’re no longer employed.
+You can keep COBRA coverage for 18 or 36 months, depending on your situation.

-On the other hand, if you become eligible for Medicare while you’re enrolled in COBRA, your COBRA coverage will end.
-So, if you leave your job at age 64 and enroll in COBRA, your COBRA coverage will end when you turn 65 years old.
+On the other hand, if you become eligible for Medicare while you’re already enrolled in COBRA, your COBRA coverage will end.
+So, if you leave your job at age 64 and enroll in COBRA, your COBRA coverage will end when you turn 65 years old and enroll in Medicare.

-If you have more than one type of insurance coverage, the insurance reimbursement to healthcare providers will be divided into two types: primary and secondary.
-This is based on which insurance pays your healthcare provider first and which pays second.
+If you have more than one type of insurance coverage, the insurance reimbursement to healthcare providers is divided into two types: primary and secondary.
+This is based on which insurance pays first and which pays second.

 CORBA plans may also cover services that Medicare parts A and B don’t, such as dental care, eye care, or medications.
-These additional expenses are often covered by separate Medicare Part C (Advantage) plans or by purchasing a Medicare Part D plan for prescription drug coverage.
+These additional expenses may also be covered by separate Medicare Advantage (Part C) or Medicare Part D plans.

 Medicare takes the place of traditional insurance plans.
 Medicare coverage is provided in parts.
 Parts A and B make up original Medicare.
 Each Medicare part covers different services.
 The parts of Medicare are:

 - Medicare Part A (hospital insurance).
 Part A covers stays in the hospital, skilled nursing facilities, and other inpatient care settings.

 - Medicare Part B (medical insurance).
 Part B covers doctor’s visits, ambulance rides, medical equipment, therapies, and other medical services.